-Sir D. I don't know them.
+Sir D. (Thinks - like they are people he might know) I don't know them.

 Richard.
-And I make so bold as to ax your honour's advice.
+(DD has arrived and is standing next to Dp on 1)And I make so bold as to ax your honour's advice.
 Does your honour know what it is to have a heart?